Organisations we work with

 We’re funding research with The Addenbrooke's Charitable Trust to improve the treatment of children with traumatic brain injury (TBI).

-We are working with the British Paediatric Neurology Association (BPNA) to co-fund Research Training Fellowships in childhood neurological conditions including a Fellow who started in 2021 and a Fellow who started in 2022.
+We are working with the British Paediatric Neurology Association (BPNA) to co-fund Research Training Fellowships in childhood neurological conditions including Fellows researching multiple sclerosis and a rare childhood epilepsy.

-We are working with Rosetrees Trust to co-fund a Research Training Fellowship in improving the safety and effectiveness of a new treatment for peanut allergy.
+We worked with Rosetrees Trust to co-fund a Research Training Fellowship in improving the safety and effectiveness of a new treatment for peanut allergy.

 We teamed up with Great Ormond Street Hospital Children’s Charity and jointly funded 13 project grants from across the UK.
-We’ve also worked with Neuroblastoma UK to fund a project to help children's immune systems to fight cancer and with the Cystic Fibrosis Trust including to fund five projects including research to protect children from life-changing infections and to develop a new type of gene therapy.
+We’ve also worked with Neuroblastoma UK to fund a project to help children's immune systems to fight cancer.

 We worked with Cure Kids and Sands to fund research to help prevent stillbirth, with SMA UK to fund research into a potential new treatment for spinal muscular atrophy and with The Brain Tumour Charity to fund research into brain cancer treatments for children.